DejvCodes/Sneaker-App/README.md

 ## 👟 Sneakers App
-A modern and elegant sneaker showcase built with React, CSS, and Framer Motion.  <br>
+A modern and elegant sneakers showcase built with React, CSS and Framer Motion.  <br>
 This app allows users to browse and search for sneakers, view detailed product info, and enjoy a smooth user experience with animations and responsive design.

 ## 🚀 Features